2187Nick/thinkscript/gex_chart/README.md

 # Gamma Exposure (Naive)

+## Update Jan 2, 2026.
+If the indicators are not working, turn off "Show Extended-Hours Trading Session"

 This calculates gex per $1 move in the underlying asset.
 Based on open interest.

 It automatically selects todays date for the option contract.